msjithin/msjithin/README.md

 ### Hi there 👋

-My name is Jithin, I am a Physics doctorate and Technical analyst interested in all things data science.
+My name is Jithin, I am a Physics doctorate and developer interested in all things data science.

 [LinkedIn](https://www.linkedin.com/in/jithinms/)